M31-Capital/Investment_Theses/english/Tokemak (TOKE).md

 **- Multiple Opportunities for Profit Generation via Active Network Participation Roles**

-Apart from just identifying Tokemak as a protocol with large asymmetricupside, and waiting for token prices to appreciate the protocol provides participants with many opportunities to generate more profits be it via liquidity providing(currently offering 140% APY), single asset staking (offering between 5% and 40%), liquidity directingor TOKE staking (offering up to 57% APY).
+Apart from just identifying Tokemak as a protocol with large asymmetric upside, and waiting for token prices to appreciate the protocol provides participants with many opportunities to generate more profits be it via liquidity providing(currently offering 140% APY), single asset staking (offering between 5% and 40%), liquidity directingor TOKE staking (offering up to 57% APY).
 M31 is earning additional profits by participating in the network.

 **- DeFi 2.0 & Protocol Owned Liquidity**